-- Creating a culture of mutual respect amongst all pupils. - Teaching pupils about behaviour that is acceptable and unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing board, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of childon-child abuse, and know to refer concerns to the DSL. - Ensuring that safeguarding policies and procedures are transparent, clear and easy to understand for staff, pupils and parents.
+- Creating a culture of mutual respect amongst all pupils. - Teaching pupils about behaviour that is acceptable and unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing board, the Executive Headteacher, Head of School and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child-on-child abuse, and know to refer concerns to the DSL. - Ensuring that safeguarding policies and procedures are transparent, clear and easy to understand for staff, pupils and parents.

 The DSL is Dominic Vernon.
-In the absence of the DSL, child protection matters will be dealt with by Paula Williams, Deputy DSL.
+In the absence of the DSL, child protection matters will be dealt with by Amy Norris.